Azure/azure-policy/README.md

 ### Other Support for Azure Policy

-If you are encountering livesite issues or difficulties in implementing new policies that may be due to problems in Azure Policy itself, open a support ticket at https://azure.microsoft.com/en-us/support/create-ticket/.
+If you are encountering livesite issues or difficulties in implementing new policies that may be due to problems in Azure Policy itself, open a support ticket at [**Azure Customer Support**](https://azure.microsoft.com/en-us/support/create-ticket/).
 If you want to submit an idea for consideration, add an idea or upvote an existing idea at [**Azure Governance User Voice**](https://feedback.azure.com/forums/915958-azure-governance).

 ## Known Issues